 Bosworth Battlefield Survey

-Since August 2005 the Battlefields Trust has undertaken a major new study of Bosworth battlefield, on behalf of Leicestershire County Council.
+Between August 2005 and August 2009 the Battlefields Trust undertook a major new study of Bosworth battlefield, on behalf of Leicestershire County Council.

-The project is pushing the boundaries of battlefield studies in an attempt to resolve many of the long standing questions surrounding the battle of Bosworth.
-The investigation is part of the revitalisation scheme for the site, and is being resourced largely by the Heritage Lottery Fund.
+The project pushed the boundaries of battlefield studies in an attempt to resolve many of the long standing questions surrounding the battle of Bosworth.
+The investigation was part of the revitalisation scheme for the site, and was resourced largely by the Heritage Lottery Fund.

-The Trust's project officer, Glenn Foard, is leading a team of national experts from the fields of military history, landscape history and battlefield archaeology in this study.
-A small group of volunteers as well as several staff from Leicestershire County Council are also working with us, playing a key role in the investigation.
-On site coordination is provided by Richard Mackinder, who is based at the Battlefield Visitor Centre.
+The Trust's project officer, Glenn Foard, led a team of national experts from the fields of military history, landscape history and battlefield archaeology in this study.
+A small group of volunteers as well as several staff from Leicestershire County Council also worked with us, playing a key role in the investigation.
+On site coordination was provided by Richard Mackinder, based at the Battlefield Visitor Centre.

-Four years of intensive historical, topographical and archaeological research have finally borne fruit as a team led by Glenn Foard of the Battlefields Trust and funded by Leicestershire County Council and the Heritage Lottery Fund has solved one of the great mysteries of English military history and succeeded in locating the site of the battle of Bosworth.
-Archaeological investigations are not yet complete and until they are the exact location of the battlefield is still being kept under wraps in order to spare it the attentions of amateur treasure hunters but we now know that the battle was fought not far from Stoke Golding, some two miles or so south-west of Ambion Hill, the ‘traditional’ location of the action.
-In addition to locating the battlefield, the archaeological survey has unearthed the largest group of cannonballs ever found on a medieval battlefield – no less than 22 lead shot of a variety of calibres – ranging from bullets fired from handguns to roundshot from substantial artillery pieces.
+Four years of intensive historical, topographical and archaeological research finally bore fruit as a team led by Glenn Foard of the Battlefields Trust and funded by Leicestershire County Council and the Heritage Lottery Fund solved one of the great mysteries of English military history and succeeded in locating the site of the battle of Bosworth.
+Archaeological investigations are now complete and maps of the location of the battlefield and associated finds can be found on the left of this web page.
+A map showing a conjectural landscape reconstruction of the battlefield with two options for the deployment of the Royal army can also be accessed there.

 UPDATE ON THE BOSWORTH PROJECT: AUTUMN 2009